 The IHS was introduced as part of Tier 4 and other visa applications, including student dependants in April 2015.
 The charge must be paid even if you have your own private medical insurance and do not intend to use the NHS.

 The Immigration Heath Surcharge doubled on 8 January 2019 for applications submitted on or after that date, with the date of the application being the date you pay the application fee online.
-You will be required to complete an assessment for the IHS as part of your visa application, and pay online.
+You will be required to pay for the IHS online as part of your visa application.
 You will be charged £150 for each year or part year over six months of the visa being applied for, plus £75 for part of a year that is less than six months.
 If a student (or a dependant) is making a visa application in the UK, they will be required to pay the health charge even if the period applied for is less than six months.
-Nationals of Australia and New Zealand applying before 6 April 2016 will not be charged but will need to go through the assessment process to obtain a reference number.

 Students who have obtained a visa before the IHS was implemented will be covered as normal for NHS treatment unless and until they need to make a further visa application.